 Biogen is also seeing strong sales for Benepali, its biosimilar to autoimmune disease drug Enbrel.
 The biosimilar was approved in Europe early last year.

 Buying Biogen stock also gives investors a lottery ticket of sorts with the biotech's late-stage pipeline.
 Biogen has two experimental Alzheimer's disease treatments in phase 3 testing -- aducanumab and E2609.
 Aducanumab is especially interesting, because the drug showed promise in a phase 1 study of slowing down progression of Alzheimer's disease.

 The case for Gilead Sciences

 Keith Speights owns shares of Gilead Sciences.
-The Motley Fool owns shares of and recommends Biogen and Gilead Sciences.
-The Motley Fool has the following options: short October 2016 $85 calls on Gilead Sciences.
-Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool owns shares of and recommends Biogen, Gilead Sciences, and Ionis Pharmaceuticals.
+The Motley Fool has the following options: short June 2017 $70 calls on Gilead Sciences.
 The Motley Fool has a disclosure policy.